 I came across this about a year ago when one of my customers said her son had a compositae allergy which caused his eczema.
 I hadn’t heard of it, so obviously went away to do some research.
-I’m always quite focused on minimising contact with things that you have an allergy too, as this is one of the main ways to keep your skin healthy.
+I’m always quite focused on minimising contact with things that you have an allergy or intolerance too, as this is one of the main ways to keep your skin healthy.
 But this is slightly different.
-Where I’m normally going on about avoiding chemicals and all the manmade evils in skincare, this allergy is all about certain totally natural plants!
-Therefore the reason this allergy is relevant to natural skincare producers like me is that we often use lots of natural ingredients that can cause and aggravate this allergy.
+Where I’m normally going on about avoiding synthetic chemicals and all the man-made evils in skincare, this allergy is all about certain totally natural plants!
+Therefore the reason this allergy is relevant to natural skincare producers like me, is that we often use just natural ingredients that can cause and aggravate this allergy.

 Here’s some background: